gojimmypi/VerilogLanguageExtension/README.md

 ## Troubleshooting

 Although the executable extension should work for version of Visual Studio as far back as 2015, this solution was developed in Visual Studio 2019.
-Some features may be missing in prior versions.
+Some features may be missing in prior versions, so it is recommended that any code changes be made in Visual Studio 2019.

+### Unable to start program

 If this error is encountered in Visual Studio 2019 when attempting to F5/Debug: